xbeat/Machine-Learning/README.md

 In this presentation, we'll explore an intriguing mathematical problem: If every person in the world competed in a 1-on-1 tournament, how many times would the ultimate winner need to win?
 We'll use mathematical reasoning and Python programming to solve this puzzle, uncovering the fascinating relationship between population size and tournament structure.

+## Iterating with Python's range() and itertools.count

+Understanding Python's range() Function

+The range() function is a built-in Python generator that creates an arithmetic progression sequence.
+It provides memory-efficient iteration by generating values on-demand rather than storing the entire sequence in memory, making it ideal for large sequences.

 ## Visualizing the Empirical Rule in Normal Distributions

 The Empirical Rule and Normal Distribution